Part 1 | Part 2 | Part 3 | Part 4 | Examples

 Russian-born Val Lewton, using a more subtle, suggestive, eerie approach in a number of atmospheric, sophisticated horror/suspense films, produced eleven low-budget films for RKO Studios in the 1940s, directed first by Jacques Tourneur, and then by Mark Robson and Robert Wise.
 Lewton's first psychological horror film, directed by Tourneur in his feature-film debut, was the suspenseful horror classic The Cat People (1942) - possibly the first horror film to never show its monster.
 [A secondary reason for keeping the horror undefined was due to the lack of budget for special effects.]
 Its heroine Irena (Simone Simon), suffering from an ancient Balkan curse and sado-sexual yearnings, threatens to turn into a panther (the female version of the Wolf Man) if her passionate sexual feelings are aroused.

-Through 1948, Tourneur also contributed the definitive voodoo/zombie film I Walked With a Zombie (1943) about re-awakened dead bodies in Haiti, and the mystery/horror film The Leopard Man (1943).
+Through 1948, Tourneur also contributed the definitive voodoo/zombie film I Walked With a Zombie (1943) about re-awakened dead bodies in Haiti, and the mystery/horror film The Leopard Man (1943) about a deadly black leopard (and a serial killer!).
 Years later, Tourneur returned only once to the horror genre with his fourth true horror film Curse of the Demon (1957) (aka Night of the Demon), a film which demonstrated Lewton's influence.
 [Tourneur was most famous for the film noir classic, Out of the Past (1947).]

 The Cycle of 50's Horror Films: